-Ugly Frost damage on Cannas in winter will leave their leaves looking burnt; even a very light frost will leave behind a brownish mark on their foliage.
+Ugly Frost damage on Cannas in winter will leave their leaves looking brown and burnt; even a very light frost will leave behind a brownish mark on their foliage.

 Foliage growth on cannas will cease to grow anymore over a cold winter.
 Cannas need warmth for above ground foliage to grow.